Return to BFA

 What is Waveseeding?

 Climate change is rapidly intensifying and we don’t have the level of innovation required to meet the challenge.
 Simultaneously, climate innovation ecosystems are still nascent and fragmented.
 Waveseeding rapidly brings together actors in emerging climate adaptation innovation ecosystems to co-create the foundation for a future TECA wave.
-These paves the way for the wave and builds the foundation for the ideas, talent and capital pipeline.
+This paves the way for the wave and builds the foundation for the ideas, talent and capital pipeline.

 Waveseeding is a method for exploring new opportunities and challenges for potential TECA waves in new geographies and new thematic areas.
 The format is typically a high-speed, rapid design sprint.